 28 letters in the Arabic alphabet

 There are 2 more letters in the Arabic alphabet than the English alphabet which contains 26 letters.
 But the pronunciation of both alphabets is always the same.
 But sometimes the letter “c” is pronounced like “s” (ceases) and sometimes like “k” (cucumber).
-While in the case of “gh” we can see that it sometimes pronounced as ‘g’ (ghost) and sometimes pronounced as ‘f’ (enough).
-But the specialty of Arabic letters is that they always remain the same and pronounced in the same way.
+While in the case of “gh” we can see that it is sometimes pronounced as ‘g’ (ghost) and sometimes pronounced as ‘F (enough).
+But the specialty of Arabic letters is that they always remain the same and are pronounced in the same way.

 Right to left.